 Know How the Thermostat Works

-Make Sure the Electrics Are On
+Make Sure the Power is On

 Make certain that all the power switches on the oil burner are set to "on."
 Also check the heating circuit fuses and the circuit breaker itself.
 These can be tripped if there's a surge to the electrical system, even if it has nothing to do with your boiler.